Mahziyar-Yz/BitcoinModel-MachineLearning/README.md

 # BitcoinModel-MachineLearning

 Bitcoin data analysis and data extraction.
 Building and testing several models on the data.
-predicts the closing price of Bitcoin.
+It predicts the closing price of Bitcoin for the next day.
 Comparison of models.